ajbeach2/drf-elasticsearch-dsl/README.rst

 Create a ``search_indexes.py``, which should be in the root of the application.
 Add your ``ModelSerializerDocument`` classes here.
 The specificed index will have its mapping updated for this document.

-Note: Elasticsearch has removed support for mapping types.

 .. code-block:: python